Credit Card Transaction Record Laundering

 Texas Criminal Law

-The Credit Card Transaction Record Laundering crime in the state of Texas gives police the right to arrest you if they believe you engage in making false credit card transactions.
+The Texas Credit Card Transaction Record Laundering law gives police the right to arrest you if they believe you engaged in making certain fake credit card transactions.

 Have you been charged with Credit Card Transaction Record Laundering?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

 What is the current Texas law about Credit Card Transaction Record Laundering?